yatheeshraju/testng-docs/docs/eclipse.md

 Follow the instructions to install the plug-in.

+!!! info
-> NOTE: since TestNG Eclipse Plugin 6.9.10, there is a new optional plug-in for M2E (Maven Eclipse Plugin) integration.
+    Since TestNG Eclipse Plugin 6.9.10, there is a new optional plug-in for M2E (Maven Eclipse Plugin) integration.
 It's recommended to install it if your Java project(s) are managed by Maven.